-Housing Rehabilitation - The City of Hollywood HOME assistance is any HOME investment made to rehabilitate the property and is secured by Deed Restriction and the City's Deferred Payment Promissory Note and Mortgage.
+Housing Rehabilitation - The local CHDO and any other subrecipient of HOME funds will follow City of Hollywood recapture guidelines.
+The City of Hollywood HOME assistance is any HOME investment made to rehabilitate the property and is secured by Deed Restriction and the City's Deferred Payment Promissory Note and Mortgage.
 Under the terms and conditions of the City's Deferred Payment Promissory Note and Mortgage, the debt is payable in full on the maturity date set forth in the Mortgage that is thirty years from the date of the signing or the Promissory Note and Mortgage.
 However at thirty (30) days prior to the maturity date, the mortgagee shall offer the mortgagor a refinancing option, pursuant to the same terms and conditions, so long as mortgagor has not defaulted on any terms or conditions set forth in the Mortgage.
 At maturity mortgagor is under no obligation to refinance the loan.
-Mortgagee may also require the principal balance of the loan to be due, in full, at any time prior to the maturity date in the event that mortgagor defaults on any term of the Mortgage including the house is sold, rented, ceases to be the primary residence of the buyer, transferred or conveyed or by any other means of title transference.
-The City may agree to subordinate its mortgage interest in situations where a new mortgage is required to restructure the debt.
+Mortgagee may also require the principal balance of the loan to be due, in full, at any time prior to the maturity date in the event that mortgagor defaults on any term of the Mortgage including the house is sold, rented, ceases to be the primary residence of the buyer, transferred or conveyed or by any other means of title transference .The City may agree to subordinate its mortgage interest in situations where a new mortgage is required to restructure the debt.
 The City terms exceeds the affordability limits at 24 CFR 92.254.
+The City of Hollywood recaptures entire amount of investment.

 Rental Development - The City of Hollywood HOME assistance is any HOME investment made to acquire or rehabilitate the property and is secured by Deed Restriction, Mortgage, and Note and is due and payable at which point the property is no longer being used as an affordable rental property.
-The HOME investment is not forgiven and therefore exceeds the affordability limits at 24 CFR 92.254.
+The HOME investment is not forgiven and therefore exceeds the affordability limits at 24 CFR 92.254